Pierre Ryckmans (governor-general): United Nations

 Ryckmans wanted his successor to inherit the legacy of political changes which had been launched in the Belgian Congo.
 In his last speech in Africa, Vers l'Avenir, later published in his speeches to the government council in Etapes et Jalons (1946), he spoke mainly about the aid which Belgium must give to the Belgian Congo, in order to allow the Belgian Congo to improve the well-being of its inhabitants.

 For a number of years, until 1957, he defended the work done by Belgium in Ruanda-Urundi in the United Nations Trusteeship Council.
-He was also Belgium's Commissioner for Nuclear Energy, and helped with re-negotiating the terms of the co-operation between Belgium, the United Kingdom and the United States following the Atomic Energy Act of 1946.
+He was also Belgium's Commissioner for Nuclear Energy and helped with re-negotiating the terms of the cooperation between Belgium, the United Kingdom and the United States following the Atomic Energy Act of 1946.
 He was also a member of the council of Lovanium University, the first Congolese university founded in 1954.
 For health reasons, he did not play a role in preparing the Belgian Congo for independence in the late 1950s.
 He died in February 1959, 16 months before Congolese independence on 30 June 1960.